aimms/how-to/Articles/329/329-more-logging.rst

 #.  introduce terminology regarding logging,

-#.  eplain, how to control the logging,
+#.  explain, how to control the logging,

-#.  detail inspecting the created log information, and
+#.  share how the created logs can be inspected, and

 #.  provide some hints on further reading.